 The cargo itself can also cause harm to truck accident victims.
 Cargo trucks frequently carry harmful substances and dangerous chemicals.
 If dangerous cargo is spilled across the road during an accident, victims may be exposed to hazardous substances that cause illnesses.

-Compensation for Victims of Falling Debris and Poorly Loaded Cargo
+Compensation for Victims of Falling Debris and Poorly Loaded Cargo in Lexington

 If you were recently injured due to a poorly loaded cargo truck, you might be wondering how much compensation you can recover.
 This depends on a number of factors: